10 important commercial real estate metrics

 As a business with lots of assets, it could be critical to your success to measure your operating expenses compared to the value of the belongings you hold.
 While this might not seem immediately useful to your business on a day-to-day basis, it’s often a key consideration for investors who are looking to spend money.
 To catch their attention and demonstrate your organisation’s strength, don’t forget this valuable real estate performance metric.

 None of us likes to encounter bad tenants who commit fraud or make late payments.
 However, every so often, mistakes get made.
 We have to accept that as a risk when we’re qualifying leads and set aside money for emergencies should something happen.
 To get a good understanding of whether or not your team is onboarding quality tenants, you should be actively measuring your eviction rate.

 Your organization’s budgets are designed to meet the strategic goals of the business, and by not tracking those budgets, you run the risk of missing your marks.
 Is that something you want to happen?
 If not, you should continuously be tracking this important commercial real estate metric.
 Soon, you’ll be able to manage your spending much better.

 9. Net operating income

 This real estate metric is influenced by many underlying factors, like total capital and operating expenditures.
-You need to drill into these stats so you can better understand the ways in which they impact your business and, from there, you’ll be able to identify how best to prioritize your organization’s time.
+You need to drill into these stats so you can better understand the ways in which they impact your business and, from there, you’ll be able to identify how best to prioritize your organisation’s time.